Extension-lifting Bijections for Oriented Matroids: Proof of the Main Results

 \begin{proof} By Lemma~\ref{lem:general_CCMO}, it suffices to show that $\Ocal'_-$ is totally cyclic and $\widetilde{\Ocal}_-$ is acyclic.
-Suppose $D$ is a signed cocircuit compatible with $\Ocal'_-$.
-Since $B$ is also a basis of $M'$ (cf. the proof of Lemma~\ref{lem:generic_ex_circuit}), $X:=\underline{D}\cap B$ is non-empty, but then $X$ will be simultaneously in the circuit part and cocircuit part of $\Ocal'_-$, contradicting \cite[Corollary 3.4.6]{BLSWZ_book}.
+Suppose $D$ is a signed cocircuit conformal with $\Ocal'_-$.
+Since $B$ is also a basis of $M'$ (see the proof of Lemma~\ref{lem:generic_ex_circuit}), $X:=\underline{D}\cap B$ is non-empty, but then $X$ will be simultaneously in the totally cyclic part and acyclic part of $\Ocal'_-$, contradicting \cite[Corollary 3.4.6]{BLSWZ_book}.
 The dual statement can be proven similarly. \end{proof}